Head to Head Review: Danimer Scientific (DNMR) versus The Competition

 |4.81%

 39.1% of Danimer Scientific shares are owned by institutional investors.
 Comparatively, 85.1% of shares of all “Plastics materials & resins” companies are owned by institutional investors.
-1.5% of shares of all “Plastics materials & resins” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+1.4% of shares of all “Plastics materials & resins” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Summary

-Danimer Scientific rivals beat Danimer Scientific on 10 of the 13 factors compared.
+Danimer Scientific peers beat Danimer Scientific on 10 of the 13 factors compared.

 Danimer Scientific, Inc., a performance polymer company, develops, produces, and provides bioplastic replacements for traditional petrochemical-based plastics.
 It produces polyhydroxyalkanoate, a biodegradable plastic feedstock alternative used in a range of plastic applications, including water bottles, straws, food containers, and other things under the Nodax brand name; polylactic acid-based resins for coating disposable paper cups; and other biopolymers.
 The company offers its products to manufacturers in the plastics industry.
 Danimer Scientific, Inc. was incorporated in 2004 and is headquartered in Bainbridge, Georgia.